Online Dynamic Trajectory Optimization and Control for a Quadruped Robot

 \section{Quadruped Locomotion}

-The proposed planner assumes that a feasible base and footstep trajectory exist around a nominal base and footstep position sequence, and the momentum generated by the legs are zero.
-Given a nominal base and footstep sequence with fixed timings, a constrained trajectory optimization problem is formulated.
-The contact planes of the nominal footstep sequence are used to generate contact surface constraints.
+The proposed planner assumes that a feasible base and footstep trajectory exist for given contact planes, stance configurations with fixed timings and nominal final state.
+The contact planes that belong to the stance configurations are used to generate contact surface constraints.
 Then, the footstep, base sequence and an analytical cost function are used to define the task.
 The solution of this problem yields dynamically feasible base and feet trajectories that are in the vicinity of the nominal sequences.

 The locomotion task is described with a gait pattern, contact planes, running and final cost.
 By adjusting the final cost weight of base and footsteps, the user can decide which one will be predominant to describe the task.
 An overview of trajectory optimization framework and controller interface are presented in Fig. \ref{fig_sim} and described in Algorithm \ref{alg:NLOC}.